-Rise of the Necrofauna: A Provocative Look at the Science, Ethics and Risks of De-Extinction is coming out Fall 2017.
+Rise of the Necrofauna: The Science, Ethics and Risks of De-Extinction is coming out Fall 2017.
+Foreword by George Church.
 (Illustration above by Iga Kosicka)

 Jurassic Park meets The Sixth Extinction in Rise of the Necrofauna, a provocative look at de-extinction from acclaimed documentarist and science writer Britt Wray.